unrealwork/axibase-collector/docker-job-autostart.md

 ----- | -----
 `-job-enable` | Enable a specified job by name.
 Supports job names separated by commas.
 `-job-path` | Import a job from a specified file or HTTP(s) content.
 Supports comma seperated files.
 If the `job-enable` parameter is not defined, **ALL** jobs in the file will be started.
-`-job-execute` | Immediately run specified job by name.
-Support job names separated by commas.
+`-job-execute` | Run specified jobs by name after the start-up.
+Multiple job names can be specified, separated by comma.

 ## Autostart Pre-configured Job